 What Amenities and Services Does The Black Rock Resort Have?

 The Black Rock Resort has a massive footprint yet is purposely discrete.
 The property consists of the main lodge, a stunning feat of architecture built into the shoreline, and several cabin suites surrounding it.
-The cabin suites are tucked between the massive trees and most offer ocean views.
+The cabin suites are tucked between the massive trees, and most offer ocean views.

-Spa and Pools
+Black Rock Resort Spa and Pools

 Overlooking the crashing waves, the Black Rock Resort features a hot tub and a small plunge pool.
 The latter brought some welcomed relief to the heat on our visit.

 Overlooking the pool area is Drift Spa.
-Unfortunately, the spa was completely booked on my visit so I could not check it out.
+Unfortunately, the spa was completely booked on my visit, so I could not check it out.
 Looking at their menu, there are many soothing services available.
 Paired with its outdoor pool and hot tubs just steps away, I can only imagine how relaxing a time it would be.

 There’s also a decent-sized gym on-site for those looking to sweat a little while on holiday.